From Optimization to Prediction: Transformer-Based Path-Flow Estimation to the Traffic Assignment Problem: Numerical Experiments

 In \textit{Scenario~2}, the model is first trained on the full network containing $L$ links, and then evaluated on networks where two and three links are randomly removed ($L-2$ and $L-3$, respectively).
 These scenarios use a single-class network.

+{In \textit{Scenario 3}, we generate a set of synthetic networks by modifying the original SiouxFalls urban network used in the previous experiments.
+Specifically, 20 unique topological variants are created for three configurations of link-change fractions: 25\%, 50\%, and 75\%.
+Each variant is formed by randomly adding and removing links, with the feature values of new links computed as the mean of their neighbouring links to ensure realistic network characteristics. \newref{Figure}{fig:siouxfalls_variation} illustrates three representative randomly generated network variations corresponding to each case.
+The model is trained on the original SiouxFalls network and tested on these variants to assess its robustness under structural variations.}

-In \textit{Scenario~3}, we extend the framework to a multi-class setting with $n = 2$ classes (cars and trucks).
+In \textit{Scenario~4}, we extend the framework to a multi-class setting with $n = 2$ classes (cars and trucks).
 Truck demand is randomly generated as $50\%$ of the car demand, and the free-flow travel time for trucks is set to $1.5$ times that of cars.
 This scenario uses the full network with all $L$ links.

-In \textit{Scenario 4}, we evaluate the scalability of the proposed framework using the larger EMA urban network. \newref{Table}{EMA} provides detailed information about the EMA network.
-As this scenario focuses on assessing the model's performance with large-scale networks, we conduct a single experiment with the full network, where 50\% of the demand is missing.
+{In \textit{Scenario 5}, we evaluate the scalability of the proposed framework using the larger EMA and Anaheim urban network. \newref{Table}{tab:network_details} provides detailed information about the EMA and Anaheim networks.
+For the Anaheim network, number of zones is not same as number of nodes, so for each path connecting the zones, the link features are computed as the average of the links comprising the connecting path.
+Additionally, to generate OD variations, we create multiple trip demand scenarios using a scaling factor on the base trip demand for Anaheim, resulting in 4000 OD variations.
+As this scenario focuses on assessing the model's performance with large-scale networks, we conduct a single experiment with the full network, where 50\% of the demand is missing.}